Museum of Anthropology, 1976

 The University of British Columbia is undertaking a massive rehabilitation effort to the Museum of Anthropology, set off in large part by the need to significantly upgrade the seismic capacity of the original concrete structure.
 Following numerous technical studies, it was concluded that seismic improvements and/or retrofitting would not achieve the performance required and would greatly compromise the integrity of the original architectural design.
 Therefore, the Great Hall will be demolished and sensitively rebuilt in order to achieve a seismic resiliency that will safeguard the building’s preservation in the event of a major earthquake.
 As part of this renewal effort, upgrades will also be undertaken to fire protection systems, natural and artificial lighting, and sun shading.

-Given the building’s architectural and historical significance, plans have been developed in consultation with the Arthur Erickson Foundation, the Musqueam Indian Band, other indigenous communities, and under the architectural direction of Nick Milkovich Architects and visionary stewardship of landscape architects Atelier Anonymous.
+Given the building’s architectural and historical significance, plans have been developed in consultation with the Arthur Erickson Foundation, the Musqueam Indian Band, other indigenous communities, and under the architectural direction of Nick Milkovich Architects and stewardship of landscape architects Hapa Collaborative.